AbhinavMadahar/thesis/proposal/outline.md

         - (Gupta, Jhamtani, and Bigham, 2022)
           - TODO: fill
       - Proposition to find better ways to use KGG to improve performance
-  - Subtasks
+  - Subtasks (one-hundred fifty sentences)
+    - TODO: add non-NLP subtasks, such as those from computer vision
-    - Dialogue summarisation (one page)
+    - Dialogue summarisation (one page) (thirty sentences)
       - What is it?
         - Generating a summary of a conversation while preserving its context (Kim et al, 2022) and retaining factual consistency (Richardson and Heck, 2023).
         - Formally, the goal is to learn a mapping function $\mathbb{M}: \mathcal{D} \to \mathcal{Y}$ where $\mathcal{D} = \{u_1, u_2, \ldots, u_n\}$ is a dialogue with $n$ utterances and $\mathcal{Y} = \{y_1, y_2, \ldots, y_m\}$ is a summary of the dialogue consisting of $m$ sentences (Kim et al, 2022)